levistepanov/github-toc-generator/README.md

 # github-toc-generator
-helps create a table of contents for Github sidebar without needing to clone the repo
+helps create a table of contents for Github sidebar without needing to clone the repo or install 3rd party libraries

 Usage:
 This was only tested/used in Chrome